 Before diving into this new service, let’s define a few terms:

-*User.
-An Object Storage user is different from a CenturyLink Cloud platform user and is created separately.
+* User.
+An Object Storage user is different from a CenturyLink Platform user and is created separately.
 While you may create an Object Storage user to represent an individual person, you may also choose to create users that correspond to an application.
 For example, you may define a user leveraged by your public website that retrieves images and videos from Object Storage.

 Managing Object Storage